jachermocilla/extra-course-materials/cmsc132/handouts/combinational/genai/combi_vhdl.md

 ---

-*This tutorial was generated with Claude AI.
-Modified and reviewed by JACH for CMSC 132.2025-09-01.*
+*This tutorial was generated with Claude AI(accessed: 2025-09-01).
+Modified and reviewed by JACH for CMSC 132.*